LiliMeng/btrf/README.md

-# btrf
+## btrf
 Backtracking regression forest

-This is a modified implementation of paper
+This is a modified implementation of the following paper:

+# Backtracking Regression Forests for Accurate Camera Relocalization

+citation:

 @inproceedings{meng2017backtracking,
 	title={Backtracking Regression Forests for Accurate Camera Relocalization},